Xilofeon/Section-Control-for-AgOpenGPS/SectionControlAOG/README.md

 # Mode Whitout AOG

-to use the box without AOG:
+To use the box without AOG:
 _No connection should be established
 _Switch from Manual to Off mode at least 5 times in less than 5s _The LEDs start flashing for approximately 10s (stay in the off position)